signals/periphery

 Bob Lazar's biography has never been independently verified.
 Specifically:

-The bismuth thread is genuinely interesting, but it comes with one specific counter-finding.
 In 2024, the U.S. government's AARO office sent a well-known Mg-Bi sample to Oak Ridge National Laboratory for analysis.
-The verdict: terrestrial origin, no exotic isotopic signatures.
-That closes the question on that specific sample.
-It does not close the question on bismuth in general, but it raises the evidentiary bar.
-Full discussion on the bismuth page.
+ORNL's finding: terrestrial origin, no exotic isotopic signatures.
+The finding is on the record for that one sample; the wider bismuth story, and the full chain from claim to laboratory, is laid out on the bismuth page.

 The dispute over Elizondo's role at AATIP

 The Department of Defense has at points publicly disputed that Elizondo was AATIP's director, or that he had any assigned UAP-related responsibilities at all.
-Elizondo maintains he led the program.
-This is unresolved and well-documented in public reporting.
-Both positions appear on the Elizondo page.
+Elizondo maintains he led the programme.
+Both statements are well documented in public reporting, and both appear on the Elizondo page.

 The Papoose Lake satellite imagery